Tillman32/CleanArchitecture/README.md

 #### Maintainable

-The code will inheritenly be more maintainable by following Clean Architecture patterns.
+The code will inherently be more maintainable by following Clean Architecture patterns.
 Other developers will see the benefit of the clean separation, and follow suit.